Quieting your Mind during Sex

 Not being able to stay connected to your pleasure during sex can feel frustrating and confusing.
 The causes are varied and often complex:

-• In partiarchy, sexuality carries fears—the fears of having my boundaries crossed or of crossing someone else’s boundaries.
+- In partiarchy, sexuality carries the fears of having my boundaries crossed or of crossing someone else’s boundaries.

-• Media and pornography shape our expectations, our body images and the shame we might feel during sex.
+- Media and pornography shape our expectations, body images, and feelings of shame.

 We all have a pleasure ceiling.
 It shows up differently for each of us, in different situations and at different intensities.